Juno-Jung/SteamWreck/README.md

 ## Populate your database

-In order to reduce loading times when asking for game information, we store the data received from API calls into our database with a background worker during off-hours.
+In order to reduce loading times when asking for game information, we want to have the details of a game stored in our database instead of making an API call.
+The app avoids storing all user games into the database and only does so for the necessary ones in order to reduce loading times.
+We use a background worker to store the game details of all other user games during off hours to speed up loading times in the future.

 1. Set a time for the background worker to run in schedule.js of background_workers.
 Hour is based off of a 24 hour cycle.
 2. Run schedule.js.